Updated: Jenny Beresford leaves Gartner, joins Laureate Education as digital chief

 "It's time in 2019 for a reconciliation between digital business and IT.
 These two mission critical technology-related functions in recent years have sometimes lost their way, lost their natural connection, to turn into yet more organisational silos inhibiting optimum innovation, velocity to market, and growth.

-"Digital and IT need to work together in absolute harmony or risk dumbing down organisational IQ - innovation quotient.
+"Digital and IT need to work together in absolute harmony or risk dumbing down organisational IQ - innovation quotient."

 According to Beresford, Laureate Education is an international company that encourages learning without boundaries, its mission driven by belief in the power of education to change lives.